-When enabled, the synthesis tool inserts bypass logic around the RAM to prevent a simulation mismatch between the RTL and post-synthesis simulations.
-If you know your design has RAM that read and write to the same address simultaneously, use rw_check to insert bypass logic.
+rw\check When enabled, the synthesis tool inserts bypass logic around the RAM to prevent a simulation mismatch between the RTL and post-synthesis simulations.
+If you know your design has RAM that read and write to the same address simultaneously, use rw\check to insert bypass logic.
 You can use this option to selectively generate bypass logic on the RAM for read write checks, which is only used when the Read Write Check on RAM option is turned off (disabled) on the Device tab of the Implementation Options panel.
 Otherwise, this option is not honored.

-Note: The no_rw_check and rw_check options for the syn_ramstyle attribute are mutually exclusive and must not be used together.
-Whenever synthesis conflicts exist, the software uses the following order of precedence: first the syn_ramstyle attribute, the syn_rw_conflict attribute, and then the Read Write Check on RAM option on the Implementation Option panel.
+Note: The no\rw\check and rw\check options for the syn\ramstyle attribute are mutually exclusive and must not be used together.
+Whenever synthesis conflicts exist, the software uses the following order of precedence: first the syn\ramstyle attribute and then the Read Write Check on RAM option on the Implementation Option panel.

-Values for syn_ramstyle by Technology
+Values for syn\ramstyle by Technology

 The attribute is only available for certain technologies and has different values, depending on the technology.
 The following table lists the valid values and implementations for each supported technology.
-For an explanation of the values, see Values for syn_ramstyle, on page 995.
+For an explanation of the values, see Values for syn\ramstyle by Technology, on page 1028.